niwinz/phantompy/docs/index.rst

 Release v\ |version|.

-phantompy is a :ref:`BSD Licensed`, headless WebKit engine with powerful pythonic api.
+phantompy is a :ref:`BSD Licensed`, headless WebKit engine with a powerful pythonic api.

 Introduction
 ------------

-This package has three main components:
+This package has two main components:

-* C/C++ Library that exposes some portion of WebKit api from Qt5 (libphantompy).
+* C/C++ Library which exposes some portions of the WebKit API from Qt5 (libphantompy).
 * Python bindings for **libphantompy**